elotroalex/chiens/_texts/translation.md

 [89]({{site.baseurl}}/chiens/p089.html){:.pagetitle}

 *(At this moment, a vision: in a tropical field, the innenarrable silhouette of The Great Prohibiter trembles and convulses.
 The Herald, "his mouth," is lying under a tree.
-He's snoring.)*
+He is snoring.)*

 - {:.sp} The Great Prohibiter.

 - {: .pr} Come on.
-Come on; wake up you rude, stupid and sleepy being, mouth imposed on me by my wretched destiny.
+Come on; wake up, mouth, you rude, stupid and sleepy creature that my wretched destiny foists on me.
 - My mouth
-- O my tardigrade mouth
+- Oh, my tardigrade mouth
 - my shame
-- {: .pr} I have a flood of words, of orders, of counter-orders that press and wait in the recess of my saliva
+- {: .pr} I have a flood of words, of orders, of counter-orders waiting impatiently in the recesses of my saliva
 - Come on, quickly, quickly, the animal snores
 - but maybe you do not know who I am: veto, veto, not a bad thing
 - No, it's veto, veto